alacrity-ai/sequenzia/ROADMAP.md

   - [ ] AI Drummer
     - [ ] Feeds measure by measure of chords into AI.
 AI generates drums that fit over the chords.

-## Future Todos
-- Wav Editing
-  - [ ] Add wav tracks
-  - [ ] Add recording to a wav track
-  - [ ] Add importing existing wav file to a wave track
-- Playback Enhancements:
-  - [ ] Add loop start/loop end to global playhead
-  - [ ] Add playhead follow mode to sequencer topbar (follows playhead, or scrolls when playhead reaches end of screen)
-- Note Editing:
-  - [ ] Add Quantize Modal for Quantizing groups of selected notes
-  - [ ] Add Recording for keyboard
-    - [ ] Support live quantization
-  - [ ] Add "humanize" to the velocity modal that looks at beats/measure/timesignature to articulate velocity on strong vs weak beats

 - QOL:
   - [x] Smarter snap durations, auto shift down to the note value you're on
   - [x] Add alternate note placement mode option in the user config (on mouse down note placement into sizing)